CoffeeeAtNight/LeagueChampionIDHelper/README.md

 <h1 align="center">This is a LeagueChampionIDHelper</h1>

 > Takes a champion ID as input, automatically searches for the corresponding champion data in a public League of Legends API and returns it as JSON.
+The returned data will always be up-to-date to the current patch.
+In case you find any issues or bugs, please let me know.

 ## Prerequisites